-Some of us have had the opportunity to learn the lesson the hard way: a computer needs to be cleaned regularly, although we discourage doing it with a leaf blower, no matter how satisfying it might seem to you.
+Some of us learned the lesson the hard way: a computer needs to be cleaned regularly, and we discourage doing it with a leaf blower, no matter how satisfying it might seem to you.

-Internal components need to be cleaned since they need to remain dust-free in order to remain properly cooled, lest their lifespan becomes significantly reduced.
-Peripherals, on the other hand, should be kept clean for mostly hygienic reasons.
+Internal components need to remain dust-free to remain adequately cooled and to prevent a significant reduction in their lifespan.
+Peripherals, on the other hand, should be kept clean mostly for hygienic reasons.

-This guide will be devoted exclusively to this – helping you keep your gaming setup clean and operational.
+This guide will be devoted to this: helping you keep your gaming setup clean and operational.
 But what do you use to clean your PC?
 And more importantly, how can you clean it safely and properly?
-We will answer that, and more, below.

 The Computer Case

-Cleaning a computer case is a rather simple process.
-You will only be using compressed air, plus any sort of cloth and brush, and potentially a screwdriver to open the case.
+Cleaning a computer case is rather simple.
+You will only be using compressed air, any sort of cloth and brush, and a screwdriver to open the case.
 You may also need cotton swabs and some alcohol for case-mounted fans.

 - Remove the left side panel by unscrewing the screws on the back.
 Some cases come with screws that include special rubber or plastic caps to allow the user to remove them by hand.

-- Getting dust out of the hard to reach places is most easily achieved with the help of a can of compressed air.
+- Getting dust out of the hard-to-reach places is easily achieved with the help of a can of compressed air.
 You can use it to blow dust out of the drive racks and fan grilles on either the front or the back.

-- If your case is equipped with dust filters, you will want to clean them also.
-This can easily be done with either a can of compressed air or a brush.
+- If your case is equipped with dust filters, you will want to clean those too.
+This can be easily done with a can of compressed air or a brush.

 - If your case has fans mounted on it, the biggest problem will be getting rid of the dust stuck to the fan blades.
 You may need to remove the fans from the case if they are hard to reach.
 To clean them, simply dip a cotton swab in alcohol and rub away!